saini128/subsecure_django_api/README.md

             }
         ]
     ```
-- **Description:** This endpoint allows you to update workers by its ID.
+- **Description:** This endpoint allows you to update data by its IDs.

 ## Websocket Endpoints